 Please make sure to check out the course page for your preferred apprenticeship route by clicking on the boxes below.
 Each apprenticeship has varying entry requirements, and some do not allow direct entry via applications.

-If you’re employed for a minimum of 30 hours per week with a levy-paying organisation, and would like to study a higher or degree apprenticeship, please ask your employer to email us via email@example.com so that we can discuss how we can work together.
+If you’re employed with a levy-paying organisation, and would like to study a higher or degree apprenticeship, please ask your employer to email us via firstname.lastname@example.org so that we can discuss how we can work together.

-If you’re not employed for 30 hours or more per week, or not working for a company that can fund and support your degree apprenticeship, you'll need to apply for a degree apprenticeship with a company that offers them.
+If you are not working for a company that can fund and support your degree apprenticeship, you'll need to apply for a degree apprenticeship with a company that offers them.
 You'll follow their standard recruitment process and we'll assess your academic suitability for the course.

 Each apprenticeship will have it's own entry requirements and you are advised to refer to the sections listed below to determine the requirements for your preferred apprenticeship.